BICCS Council

 Genetic Counsellor (Southeast Scotland)

-Debbie Mackin serves as a registered Genetic Counsellor in the Southeast of Scotland Genetic service.
-Her career began as a registered nurse in critical care areas, where she developed a passion for supporting bereaved families following the sudden death of their loved one.
+Debbie Mackin is a registered Genetic Counsellor with the Southeast Scotland Genetic Service.
+She began her career as a critical care nurse, where she developed a strong commitment to supporting bereaved families following the loss of a loved one.

 Dr Stephen Page